Substance use - amphetaminesSubstance abuse - amphetamines; Drug abuse - amphetamines; Drug use - amphetamines

 People who use these drugs, especially methamphetamine, have a high chance of getting HIV and hepatitis B and C. This can be through sharing used needles with someone who has an infection.
 Or, it can be through having unsafe sex because drug use can lead to risky behaviors.

-Human immunodeficiency virus (HIV) is the virus that causes AIDS.
-When a person becomes infected with HIV, the virus attacks and weakens the immune ...Read Article Now Book Mark Article
+Human immunodeficiency virus (HIV) is the virus that causes acquired immunodeficiency syndrome (AIDS).
+When a person becomes infected with HIV, the ...Read Article Now Book Mark Article

 Hepatitis B is irritation and swelling (inflammation) of the liver due to infection with the hepatitis B virus (HBV).
 Other types of viral hepatitis ...Read Article Now Book Mark Article